|

 it was hoped that movie audiences would participate in

+this mesmeric form of Simon Says.
 By means of post-hypnotic suggestion, Desmond brings

 voluptuous female "volunteers" to his apartment.